vin-ce/digital-garden-notes/live/E - Truth is ungraspable.md

 date: 2020-10-13
 ---

 The really real and the truest truth is ungraspable by human beings.
-Our minds are so limited, [[E - Our mind holds only a simulation of reality|holding but a simulation of reality]], as is the limited ability of our [[Nature of Thoughts MOC#Low-Res Simulations|thoughts and concepts]].
+Our minds are limited, [[E - Our mind holds only a simulation of reality|holding but a simulation of reality]], capable of only producing [[Nature of Thoughts MOC#Low-Res Simulations|low-res thoughts and concepts]].

 It makes sense that the most profound experiences (e.g psychedelic, spiritual etc) are totally ineffable.

 ---
 **See also/ References**: